griffing52/MinecraftDataGenMod/README.md

 - ✅ **Client-side only** - No server-side installation required
 - ✅ **Automatic frame capture** - Continuously captures frames while playing
 - ✅ **Manual capture mode** - Capture single frames on demand
+- ✅ **Entity segmentation** - Players, mobs, and items are included with unique colors
 - ✅ **Deterministic block colors** - Each block type gets a unique, consistent RGB color for segmentation
+- ✅ **Deterministic entity colors** - Each entity type gets a unique, consistent RGB color for segmentation
 - ✅ **Linear depth normalization** - Depth maps use linear space for accurate distance representation
 - ✅ **Synchronized outputs** - All three images captured from the same frame